ReproNim/module-reproducible-basics/_episodes/03-packages.md

 If you are using [Docker](http://docker.io), [NeuroDebian Docker images](https://hub.docker.com/_/neurodebian/) are provided for all supported Debian and Ubuntu releases.
-If you are using [Singularity], then please standby for instructions.
+If you are using [Singularity](http://singularity.lbl.gov), you could `singularity pull docker://neurodebian[:RELEASE]` to get minimalistic images, or fetch the "Ultimate NeuroDebian Image" by `singularity pull shub://neurodebian/neurodebian`.

 ## Conda